thom-99/insvert_demo/README.md

 # TO DO
 - check how to handle coordinates when building a VFC also thinking about the later step of FASTA modification
+- implement DUP:TANDEM

+- implementing regular DUP might be not trivial at all, this **MIGHT** require to edit the fasta reference.
+However there might be some way to get around that.

 for the final version: